ilius/pyglossary/README.md

 -   **Tkinter-based interface**, works in the lack of Gtk.
 Specially on Windows where Tkinter library is installed with the Python itself.
     You can also install it on:
-    -   Debian: `apt-get install python3-tk tix`
+    -   Debian/Ubuntu: `apt-get install python3-tk tix`
     -   openSUSE: `zypper install python3-tk tix`
     -   Fedora: `yum install python3-tkinter tix`
     -   Mac OS X: read <https://www.python.org/download/mac/tcltk/>